Rupert Everett On Stage - Theater Credits, Bio and Tickets

 Since the 2000s, Everett’s most notable screen credits have included “The Next Best Thing” (2000) opposite Madonna, the role of Algy in “The Importance of Being Earnest” (2002), the voice of Prince Charming in “Shrek 2” (2004) and “Shrek the Third” (2007), the titular role in “Sherlock Holmes and the Case of the Silk Stocking” (2004), “The Chronicles of Narnia: The Lion, the Witch and the Wardrobe” (2005), “Stardust” (2007), “St. Trinian’s” (2007) and “St. Trinian’s 2: The Legend of Fritton’s Gold” (2009), “Wild Target” (2010), “A Royal Night Out” (2015), “The Three Musketeers” (2016), and “Miss Peregrine’s Home for Peculiar Children” (2016).
 He would once again play Oscar Wilde in 2018’s “The Happy Prince,” which he also wrote and directed.

-Everett returns to Broadway to star opposite Laurie Metcalf in a revival of Edward Albee’s Who’s Afraid of Virginia Woolf? at the Booth Theatre from March 3 through August 2, 2020.
+Everett returned to Broadway to star opposite Laurie Metcalf in a revival of Edward Albee’s Who’s Afraid of Virginia Woolf? at the Booth Theatre from March 3, 2020.
+However, the production was forced to shut down (after just 9 previews) due to the COVID-19 pandemic.